 The proposal's form, materiality and configuration has generally been designed to comply with CPTED requirements.
-However, implications of the public access from the Granville Street Bridge through to the semi-private courtyards need to be reviewed by Staff.
-Standard Condition A.1.27 seeks an operations management plan of the courtyard spaces so the around-the-clock use and security can be understood.
+However, implications of the public access from the Granville Street Bridge through to the semi-private courtyards need to be reviewed by staff from a CPTED perspective.
+Standard Condition A.1.25 seeks an operations management plan of the courtyard spaces so the around-the-clock use and security can be understood.